For more information or to schedule an appointment please call:

 Personalized Care from Hospital to Home

-CCM Health offers discharge planning to all in-patients.
+CCM Health offers discharge planning and Transitional Care to all in-patients.
 Only your doctor can authorize your release from the hospital, but the actual discharge process will begin early on in your admission to the hospital.
 The discharge planner will meet with you and you loved ones to determine what you need to make a smooth transition from one level of care to the next.
 You will be provided with a Patient Health Folder which will contain the Discharge Checklist to assist you in making sure all of your questions have been answered prior to discharge.